 A King County Health Inspector will conduct an on-site inspection at the beginning of your event to ensure that proper food handling procedures are understood and are being followed.

 Some clubs, organizations, and classes wish to hold Bake Sales to raise funds.
-If you wish to make arrangements for a Bake Sale, the first step is to fill out a Student Event Request Form to reserve a table at which to hold your Bake Sale.
+If you wish to make arrangements for a Bake Sale, the first step is to fill out an Info Table Request through the EMS Web App to reserve a table at which to hold your Bake Sale.
 The deadline for this is twenty (20) business days prior to the event, so please give yourself enough time.

-Next, you will need to submit a Seattle University Bake Sale Information Form.
+Next, you will need to submit a Bake Sale Form.
 Your club advisor or supervising faculty member will need to authorize the form.

 Finally, your class, organization or club will need to familiarize itself with King County Health Department regulations.
-The Student Event Food Policy contains a compilation of those foods that may be sold without the purchase of a health department permit.
-If you do plan to serve foods not on the "exempt" list, you need to arrange the event at least 45 days days prior to the event.
+This contains a compilation of those foods that may be sold without the purchase of a health department permit.
+If you do plan to serve foods not on the "exempt" list, you need to arrange the event at least 45 days prior to the event.
 The permit costs around $300 and requires King County Health Department approval.

-Catering Requirement: All catering must be done through Bon Appétit, SU’s exclusive caterer.
-For more information regarding our Food and Catering policy, click here.
+Catering Requirement: All catering must be done through The Emerald Plate, SU's exclusive caterer.
+Click for more information regarding our Food & Catering policy.

 Sacred Spaces: Weddings for current SU students, faculty and staff can be celebrated in the Chapel of St. Ignatius or Campion Chapel under certain circumstances.
-For more information visit the SU Campus Ministry website by clicking here.
+For more information visit the SU Campus Ministry website.

 Dance Floor: CES does not own a dance floor.
-If you wish to have a dance floor in your reception space, please inquire about special event equipment rentals through CES approved vendors.
-Campion Ballroom receptions would not need a special dance floor brought in.
+If you wish to have a dance floor in your reception space, please inquire about special event equipment rentals through CES-approved vendors.
+Campion Ballroom receptions would not need a special dance floor to be brought in.

 Alcohol at Events: "BYOB" events, kegs and hard liquor are prohibited on the University campus.
-For more on these policies and to see our additional alcohol policies click here.
+For more on these policies, click here.